The 16 Best Inspirational Books for Women to read in 2023

 The first book that is on this list is the handmaid's tale by Margaret Atwood now this is a dystopian fiction novel that is set in a world after civilization has kind of broken apart in the united states and a kind of religious cult has taken over the united states and in this world, women are stripped of like almost all their basic rights.

-so the right to education the right to work just a lot of their freedom is stripped from them and it is quite a scary and horrific world for women and the reason why I think that this book is really important and very very powerful is that.
+so the right to education the right to work just a lot of their freedom is stripped from them and it is quite a scary and horrific world for women the reason why I think that this book is really important and very very powerful is that.

-It teaches us just how bad society can get when it is based on inequality and it also teaches us why it's really important for every human being everyone, not just men and women but like different races, everyone why it's very important for everyone to have equal rights and I think it has one of the most powerful messages that are in an unfair unequal society everyone loses.
+It teaches us just how bad society can get when it is based on inequality and it also teaches us why it's really important for every human being everyone, not just men and women but different races, everyone why it's very important for everyone to have equal rights and I think it has one of the most powerful messages that are in an unfair unequal society everyone loses.

-this book is honestly one of the most gripping heart wrenching one of the most impactful books that I have ever read so I highly recommend it to everyone everyone should read the handmaid's tale.
+this book is honestly one of the most gripping heart wrenching one of the most impactful books that I have ever read so I highly recommend it to everyone who should read the handmaid's tale.

-The next book on my list is becoming by Michelle Obama now this is of course Michelle Obama's memoir and it's the story of her entire life and this woman is just so so inspiring like honestly
+The next book on my list is becoming by Michelle Obama now this is of course Michelle Obama's memoir and it's the story of her entire life this woman is just so so inspiring honestly

 This book is one of the importance of education in anyone's life and especially when it comes to women's education.
 I find it so sad that even in today's society there are so many young girls and so many women all over the world who are still denied education just on the basis of their gender and it could be because their family is too poor to kind of educate their daughters as well as their son so they choose the sons

-because the sons will probably get jobs and be able to provide for the family but the daughters are just left without anything and that's just so sad to me so this book really really put the value of being educated and the value of being learned in today's world because that is so so important
+because the sons will probably get jobs and be able to provide for the family but the daughters are just left without anything and that's just so sad to me so this book really really puts the value of being educated and the value of being learned in today's world because that is so so important